Eye Health Central

 In terms of safety, comfort, and convenience, however, dailies remain the king.
 If you make the investment in these lenses, you’ll be rewarded with a greatly reduced risk of eye discomfort and infection.

 People who live extremely busy lifestyles and struggle to practice proper hygiene are prime candidates for these one-day lenses.
-Dry eye sufferers and professional athletes also frequently use dailies lenses to their advantage.
+Dry eye sufferers and professional athletes also frequently use daily lenses to their advantage.

 It's worth noting since dailies are thrown away every night, they have drawn the ire of environmentalists concerned about ocean pollution.
 Dailies wearers are strongly encouraged to get in the habit of throwing their lenses in a recycling bin and not down the toilet.